-The purpose of this Plan is to establish a comprehensive land use planning, urban design and transportation and infrastructure policy framework to guide new development in WESTON 7.
-It is recognized that development within WESTON 7 will happen incrementally over the long-term - likely well beyond the planning horizon of this Plan.
+The purpose of this Plan is to establish a comprehensive land use planning, urban design, transportation and infrastructure policy framework to guide new development in WESTON 7.
+It is recognized that development within WESTON 7 will happen incrementally over the long-term-likely well beyond the planning horizon of this Plan.
 New development will take many forms and will respond to the adjacent built form context, market forces, financial feasibility and political directions over many years.

-It is therefore the purpose of this Plan is to provide a clear policy framework that is about making strategic choices and shaping the future evolution of WESTON 7.
+This Plan provides a clear policy framework that is about making strategic choices and shaping the future evolution of WESTON 7.
 This Plan:

 - a) Sets out the vision for where and how WESTON 7 is expected to grow to the year 2051.

-Principles and policies move the City towards achieving its vision for the future of this Primary Growth Centre; - b) Is about getting the fundamentals right.
+Principles and policies move the City towards achieving its vision for the future of this Primary Centre; - b) Is about getting the fundamentals right.
 Building a successful mixed-use urban community means making sustainable choices about how growth will be accommodated; and - c) Provides a strategy for phasing and the assignment of municipal service infrastructure and transportation system capacity over time.